-Vastu Purusha Mandala is one secret that contains the essence of the sacred science of Vastu in its entirety.
+The Vastu Mandal is the secret that contains the essence of the sacred science of Vastu in its entirety.

 From time immemorial, this cosmic geometrical wonder has been used to design everything from the yagya vedis (fire altars), temples, entire villages, towns and individual houses.